GahanaNagaraja/Stack-Overflow-Based-Predictive-Analysis-of-Developer-Success/README.md

 - Cleaned and preprocessed the data, handling missing values and converting text features.

-- Built two predictive models: one for salary estimation (regression) and one for job satisfaction classification.
+- Built a predictive model for salary estimation (regression).

 - Evaluated model performance and summarized findings.